WPBeginner

 The plugin will automatically create different pages to use as custom login, custom user registration, forgot password, account, and profile pages.

-WP User Manager is a powerful plugin and comes with a lot of options.
+WP User Manager offers a range of options for your author profile pages.
 You need to carefully review them and turn off the features that you don’t want to use.

 User profile page settings

-You can also allow users to upload custom profile photo and display their recent articles as well as comments on their profile page.
+You can also allow users to upload custom profile photos and display their recent articles as well as comments on their profile page.

-Next, you need to select SEO friendly URLs or permalinks for the author profile pages.
-You can do this by visiting Settings » Permalinks page and scroll down to the ‘User profile permalink base’ section.
+Next, you need to select SEO-friendly URLs or permalinks for the author profile pages.
+You can do this by visiting the Settings » Permalinks page and scrolling down to the ‘User profile permalink base’ section.

 Select a URL structure for user profile pages

-The plugin offers you to use user ID, username, or nickname in the URL.
-Both nickname and username are more SEO friendly options than user ID.
+The plugin allows you to use a user ID, username, or nickname in the URL.
+Both nickname and username are more SEO-friendly options than user ID.
 Click to select either one of them and then click on the save changes button to store your permalink settings.

-Head over to Appearance » Widgets page and add [WPUM] Login Form widget to a sidebar.
+Head over to the Appearance » Widgets page and add the Login Form widget to a sidebar.

 Add user login and profile link widget to sidebar